gkiarashv/xv6/contributions/Oct 31 2023/README.md

 ### Priority scheduling
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/pssched.png)
 The logic is to iterate over the processes and choose the one that is first runnable and has the lowest possible priority.
+If the creation times were equal, the one with the lowest priority will be chosen.

 ### FCFS
 ![cmd](https://github.com/gkiarashv/xv6/blob/main/images/fcfssched.png)
 The logic is to iterate over the processes and choose the one that is first runnable and has the lowest creation time.
 The creation time of a process indicates when the process has arrived and can be useful to indicate the execution order.
+If the creation times were equal, the one with the lowest priority will be chosen.

 ### Default